intelops/website/content/english/privacy-policy.md

 Yes, we allow third-party behavioral tracking.

 ###### GDPR Compliance
-With effect from 25 May 2018, as per the provisions of GDPR, IntelOps shall make every reasonable effort to safeguard the data subjects right of access, right to rectification, restriction of processing, erasure (Right to be forgotten), data portability, object to the processing, or its right not to be subject to an automated individual decision making (Data Subject Request).
+With effect from 25 May 2018, as per the provisions of GDPR, Capten shall make every reasonable effort to safeguard the data subjects right of access, right to rectification, restriction of processing, erasure (Right to be forgotten), data portability, object to the processing, or its right not to be subject to an automated individual decision making (Data Subject Request).

 ###### Fair Information Practices
 In compliance with GDPR, should a data breach occur, we will notify the effected data subjects via email within 72 working hours, from the time that we become aware of the breach.